dotnet/msbuild/README.md

 This will drop an IL assembly in `./bin/[configuration]/[framework]/[binary name]` that you can run using `dotnet bin/[configuration]/[framework]/[binaryname.dll]`.

-For more details, please refer to the [documentation](https://aka.ms/dotnet-cli-docs).
+For more details, refer to the [documentation](https://aka.ms/dotnet-cli-docs).

 Building from source
 --------------------